 The current recommendation for children aged six to seventeen is that they should perform 60 minutes daily of moderate-to-vigorous activity.
 Sadly this target is met by less than 50% of younger children.
 After that everything goes downhill – the figure for adolescents is about 20%.

 Evidence suggests that the reduction in physical activity in adolescence predominantly occurs outside of school.
 School settings offer a way of reaching large numbers of young people from a broad range of backgrounds and is where initiatives should start.

 So far so bad – there has been little success in attempts to increase exercise taking in schools.

 One recent initiative has been the “Daily Mile”.
-Participating primary schools, and there are at the time of writing more than 3,500 in the UK with many more in other countries, get their charges to run for 15 minutes each morning before the start of lessons.
-Another initiative which sounds bound to work.
+Participating primary schools and there are at the time of writing more than 3,500 in the UK with many more in other countries, get their charges to run for 15 minutes each morning before the start of lessons.
+Another initiative that sounds bound to work.
 Again, however, when put to the test the results are deeply disappointing.
-For boys no increase in activity has been shown and for girls only minor increases.
+For boys, no increase in activity has been shown and for girls only minor increases.

 The most important people in promoting children’s exercise, however, must be the parents – maybe you, dear reader.
 One approach is the possibility of allowing community groups to use school playing fields (where these have been retained) to be used in the summer holidays.

 To help overcome this lamentable trait, the country is amazingly well endowed with altruistic adults, mostly parents, who supervise children’s sporting activities – football, rugby, tennis, athletics – bravo to all of them.
 School teachers, even if lacking their sports grounds, can play a big part in encouraging children to exercise outside school hours – it it were allowed. now the pandemic has intervened.

 Covid – again